kalbek/Hack-Summit/README.md

   - Yes, this project is free for copying and reusing in any way you like.

-- How often will the future features will be implemented?
+- How often will the future features be implemented?

-  - As this is personal porfolio, the owner will update this projects pages more frequently with every enhancements in personal status.
+  - New features will be implemented depending on the request of stakeholders.

 ## 📝 License <a name="license"></a>